viodotcom/growth/levels/senior_engineer.md

 ### You should have

-- Successful track record as an Engineer II in FindHotel or in another company
+- Successful track record as an Engineer II in Vio.com or in another company
 - A good understanding of a second development specialisations
 - Delivered high-quality work (recognised by peers) that has impact on the product and customer
 - Been successful in performing engineering work on projects over one or two areas of a product/service